SeriousBug/microfern/site/docs/plugins/custom-plugins.md

 # Custom Plugins

-Plugins allow template writers to manipulate variables inside templates.
-Microfern ships with a set of [default templates](/docs/intro#plugins) which you can opt into by importing and using `DEFAULT_TEMPLATES`.

-You are not limited by the default plugins though!
+You are not limited by the plugins microfern ships with!
 You can add new plugins by passing new functions to the plugins parameter.
 Plugins are just functions that accept a string parameter, and return a string result.